 Choose an experienced and reliable carrier

-Perhaps the single most important factor when it comes to avoiding delays is your choice of carrier.
+Perhaps the single most important factor when it comes to avoiding delays is your choice of freight forwarder.
 Be sure to use a reliable, experienced and knowledgeable logistics company who is clear about what’s required.

 At SSO Logistics, we invest in our team ensuring they keep abreast of regulatory requirements.
 We are always happy to answer any questions and to help our clients find their way through the bureaucracy.